pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

 The `@Repository` annotation is a Spring stereotype, a stereotype represents the architectural role an application component would typically play.
-It is commonly used in two non-interchangeable ways; one refers to a [Repository in the context of Domain Driven Design](#references):
+It is commonly used in two non-interchangeable ways; one refers to a [Repository, in the sense described in Domain Driven Design](#references):

 > ... a mechanism for encapsulating storage, retrieval, and search behavior
 > which emulates a collection of objects.